 (4) To how many significant figures should the mass of the container be measured (with and without the gas) in Exercise 3 for the density to be calculated to three significant figures?
 Explain why.

+Answer: five

-Answer: five (For the difference in the two masses to have three significant figures, there must be two decimal places in the masses of the filled and empty containers.
-Therefore, each mass must be measured to five significant figures.)
+For the difference in the two masses to have three significant figures, there must be two decimal places in the masses of the filled and empty containers.
+Therefore, each mass must be measured to five significant figures.

 Note: When a calculation involves two or more steps and you write answers for intermediate steps, retain at least one nonsignificant digit for the intermediate answers.
 This procedure ensures that small errors from rounding at each step do not combine to affect the final result.
 When using a calculator, you may enter the numbers one after another, rounding only the final answer.
 Accumulated rounding-off errors may account for small differences among results you obtain and answers given in the text for numerical problems.